ladybug-tools/spider/gbxml-viewer/README.md

 R8.7
 * Templates: code clean-up
 	* Add drag and drop capability
+	* Better selection of sample files
 * Settings:
 	* Add set color by exposure type
+	* Add drag and drop capability
+	* Better selection of sample files
+* Reports
+	* Add drag and drop capability
+	* Better selection of sample files
+	* Add view storey
+	* Add is a space has an 'InteriorFloor' or 'SlabOnGrade' or 'RaisedFloor' or 'UndergroundSlab' then zoom into that space
 * App2
 	* Add drag and drop capability